Event Marketing: From Concept to Creation

 Effective event marketing starts well before the event itself, and continues long after it ends.

-I work with organisations to plan and coordinate communications across the full event lifecycle – before, during, and after – helping internal teams manage timelines, maintain message clarity, and extend the impact of event content through follow-up communications.
-The goal is to bring structure to a high-pressure season, so teams can take a breath, stay focused, and come out the other side feeling proud of the work.
+I work with organisations to manage that pace across the full event lifecycle – before, during, and after – helping internal teams manage timelines, maintain message clarity, and extend the impact of event content long after the event itself is over.

 Strategy & Positioning